kandelrabin/lab_software_design_methodologies/software_design.md

 #### 5. What is the strategy pattern?
 How would its implementation differ between a functional and object oriented system?

+> A **strategy pattern** is a behavioral design pattern that allows dynamically switching the behavior of an object at runtime.
+The strategy pattern allows family of algorithms or behaviors to be encapsulated into separate classes called strategies.

+In object oriented implementation of strategy pattern the strategy is implemented as an interface and the family of algorithms and behaviors are encapsulated within the concrete implementations of the interface.
+With the strategy pattern, we are abiding by the Open/Closed principle, one of the SOLID principles, as new strategies can be added without without modifying existing code.

+In functional oriented implementation of strategy pattern, a strategy could be implemented as a higher order function, or even a closure, which can then return other functions or take functions as arguments.

-#### 6. Imagine your development team is creating a new online payment system.
+#### 6. Imagine your team is creating a new online payment system.
 In order to gain maximum market share it can't be tied to a particular sector - it needs to work just as well when ordering a takeaway as when buying a new coat.
 Which design methodology would you suggest following?
 Give some justification for your decision.

+I would suggest using object oriented design approach for designing the new online payment system.
+This is due to following reasons:

+- Debugging is easier when components are loosely coupled.
+- By using encapsulation we can provide better data security.
+- Improves code reusability across different parts of application.
+- Ability to extend without modification makes application easy to scale.

+To make the payment system generic that is compatible with many different sector, we can implement strategy pattern by creating a delegator class and strategies interface.
+For every new sector, we would only have to add new strategy concrete implementation with specific algorithms, attributes and behaviors.

+The class diagram of such application could include following classes (to name a few):

+- **`Customer`**: Represents users of the system.
+Attributes are encapsulated for security, and Getter and setters are provided only for non sensitive information such as `user_id`.
+Can implement an interface for account, which provides common datatype to hander other non-customer user types, such as admins.
+- **`<<Interface>> ISector`**: Enables polymorphism where many specific sector can have a type called ISector.
+This enables us to use same methods to process payments for various sectors.
+- **`<<Payment>>`**: Is an abstract class that allows inheritance for multiple forms of payments, such as credit cards, debit cards, apple pay, pay pal.
+This class could provide methods to authenticate and receive payments from customers.
+All the methods contained in this class should follow single responsibility principle.